Macpac Duolight Tent Review | The Tent That Keeps On Giving

 Ventilation Of The Macpac Duolight

-Additional ventilation is provided through the top vents located on the fly.
-These small vents are propped open by struts and fastened with velcro to keep them secure.
+Additional ventilation is provided through the large top vents located on the fly.
+These vents are propped open by struts and fastened with velcro to keep them secure.
 Positioned on both sides of the tent, they effectively catch drafts and direct them through the mesh for increased airflow.
 Also, their clever design angle ensures efficient water runoff, preventing any water ingress during heavy rainfall.

 We have primarily used this tent in cold environments.
 Throughout our adventures, we have always found the ventilation to be more than adequate, rarely feeling the need to open the top vents.